 It is expected that students adhere to the Antonin Scalia Law School Honor Code.
 The Honor Code prohibits lying, cheating, or stealing.
 This includes a student obligation to never represent the work of another as their own, and to never provide or accept unauthorized assistance on any school related assignment.
 The use of Automated Writing Tools, including the use of generative AI tools (such as ChatGPT) is strictly prohibited even when properly attributed.
-The Honor Code is available here: https://sls.gmu.edu/honor/.
+The Honor Code is available on Academic Standards.